About Elga Sesemann

 Elga's family, on both sides, have German heritage.
 She spoke German with her mother, Russian with her father, Finnish with her husband, which became her first language.
 She also spoke Swedish.

 Elga's father, Edgar Sesemann, was a technical director at a linseed oil factory in Tienhaara outside Vyborg, born 1889 in Tbilisi, Georgia (then Russia), dead 3 May 1939 in Tienhaara, Vyborg (then Finland).

 Elga's mother was Olga Sesemann, born 1895 in Gori, Georgia (then Russia), dead 1981 in Helsinki.

 Elga was self-willed and uncompromising.
 When the principal of the Art Academy 1943, "corrected", with his own brush with pink colour, the green skin tone of Elga's nude, she changed school.
 She found her own path in life.

-The work of Elga Sesemann has been greatly appreciated and received attention during recent years, partly due to significant exhibitions by Ateneum (Finnish National Gallery, Helsinki), Tampere Art Museum, Millesgården in Stockholm and Scandinavian House in New York.
+The work of Elga Sesemann has been greatly appreciated and received attention during recent years, partly due to significant exhibitions by Ateneum (Finnish National Gallery, Helsinki), Tampere Art Museum, Millesgården in Stockholm, The National Museum of Western Art, Tokyo and Scandinavian House in New York.